Puritans: Church and State

-Calvin taught that if worldly rulers rise up against God they should be put down which could be hard to reconcile with the claims of divine right monarchy.
-Puritan views on church and state were also affected by their views on church governance, with those who favoured more centralised models tending to favour a closer relationship between the church and state, as well as other foreign models and their changing relationship with the English state.
+Calvin taught that if worldly rulers rise-up against God, then they should be put down, which could be hard to reconcile with the claims of divine right monarchy.
+Puritan doctrines on church and state were also affected by their doctrines about church governance, with people who favoured more centralised models tending to favour a closer relationship between the church and the state, as well as other foreign models and their changing relationship with the English state.

 The initial Puritan vision on the proper relationship between church and state in England was of an established reformed national church on the model of Calvin's Geneva, who had been more careful than the previous reformers Luther and Zwingli to keep church structures and city authorities apart.
-Geneva hosted many of the Marian exiles of the 1550s who formed the core of the early early Puritans.
-Fellow exile John Knox had implemented a reformed national church in neighbouring Scotland in the early 1560s.
-Despite the Elizabethan Settlement of 1559 creating a Protestant Church of England with many Calvinist bishops, the vestments controversy of the 1570s did show the limits of Puritan influence on the church.
+Geneva hosted many of the Marian exiles of the 1550s, who formed the core of the early Puritans.
+The fellow exile John Knox had implemented a reformed national church in the neighbouring Kingdom of Scotland in the early 1560s.
+Despite the Elizabethan Settlement of 1559 creating a Protestant Church of England with many Calvinist bishops, the vestments controversy of the 1570s did show the limits of Puritan influence upon the church.

-Many Independents, did not support a compulsory national church but believed that civil government should enforce godly discipline by upholding the moral teachings of Scripture.
-This included the Puritan settlers in the New England Colonies between 1620 and 1640, who established colony-supported churches and governments that closely intertwined civil law with religious practice, and often the right to vote linked to church membership.
+Many Independents, did not support a compulsory national church, but believed that civil government should enforce godly discipline by upholding the moral teachings of Scripture.
+This included the Puritan settlers in the New England Colonies between 1620 and 1640, who established colony-supported churches and governments which closely intertwined civil law with religious practice, and often the right to vote linked to church membership.

-However, a minority of Puritan Separatists known as Brownists from as early as the 1580s rejected the notion of a state church altogether and argued for congregations to remain independent from civil power, with another Separatist Roger Williams in 1636 setting up Providence Plantations with a formal separation of church and state.
+However, a minority of Puritan Separatists known as Brownists, from as early as the 1580s, rejected the notion of a state church altogether, and argued for congregations to remain independent from civil power, with another Separatist Roger Williams in 1636 setting-up Providence Plantations with a formal separation of church and state.